top of page

 Aug 28, 2025

-Earlier this year the gardening team replanted and extended much of the South Walk at Athelhampton, drawing inspiration from Gertrude Jekyll’s classic country garden style.
+Earlier this year the gardening team replanted and extended much of the South Walk in Athelhampton's historic gardens, drawing inspiration from Gertrude Jekyll’s classic country garden style.
 Echinacea blooming in the newly established herbaceous borders With over 1000 feet of deep herbaceous borders to tend at Athelhampton, our gardening team are busy in this dry spell, watering and caring for every plant — and their hard work is paying off.
-Just look at this beautiful echinacea in full bloom!
+Just look at this beautiful echin

 Juliet Braidwood